yuanshunning/pickit-docs/docs/documentation/teach/detection-parameters.rst

 Pick frame
 ^^^^^^^^^^

-By default, Pick-it Teach provides an initial guess for the pick frame, but this will in general not be the best choice.
+By default, Pickit Teach provides an initial guess for the pick frame, but this will in general not be the best choice.
 It's possible to specify the desired  **pick frame** as a positional and rotational offset with respect to the object model.
 The pick frame is the location